 Demonstrate your motivation ans skill

-The key is to show them that you care, that you are motivated to work hard, and ready to accept their employment agreement.
+The key is to show them that you care, that you are motivated to work hard, and ready to accept their employment agreement–in terms of shift patterns and other important things.
 Try to build a good relationship with them.

-And if they ask you to do a training day (letting you to do your job for one day, with our without getting paid), you should accept their proposal.
-Many restaurants and fast food chains do it with every new “hire”, before signing an actual job contract with them.
+And if they ask you to do a training day (letting you to do your job for one day, often for free, or with a minimal payment), you should accept their proposal.
+Many restaurants and fast food chains follow this procedure with every new “hire”.